spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/ebube-anyanwu/task.md

 The security of blockchain is underpinned by cryptographic hashing, which assigns each block a unique digital fingerprint based on its contents.
 If any data within a block is altered, the corresponding hash changes, making tampering immediately evident.
 Furthermore, each block contains the hash of the previous block, linking all blocks together in a chain.
 This structure means that altering one block would require recalculating the hashes of all subsequent blocks, a computationally prohibitive task in large networks.
 Decentralization plays a crucial role in security by eliminating a single point of failure.
 Compromising the blockchain would require gaining control over a majority of the network nodes simultaneously, a feat that is practically unachievable in well-established networks.
 Transactions are also secured through encryption and digital signatures, with public and private keys ensuring that only the owner of a private key can authorize a transaction.
 Digital signatures provide proof of transaction validity while maintaining the privacy of sensitive information.

+## Part Four
+### Differences Between Bitcoin and Ethereum in terms of Purpose and Functionality.
+in terms of purpose, Bitcoin, created in 2009 by an anonymous entity known as Satoshi Nakamoto, was designed primarily as a decentralized digital currency.
+Its primary goal is to enable peer-to-peer financial transactions without the need for intermediaries such as banks.
+Bitcoin’s blockchain focuses on securely recording transactions and maintaining a fixed supply of 21 million bitcoins, ensuring scarcity and protecting against inflation.
+Its relatively simple design makes it ideal for serving as a store of value, often referred to as "digital gold," and as a medium of exchange.

+Ethereum, on the other hand, was launched in 2015 by Vitalik Buterin and others as a more versatile blockchain platform.
+While it also supports cryptocurrency (Ether, or ETH), Ethereum’s primary purpose extends beyond digital payments.
+It was designed as a decentralized platform for executing smart contracts and building decentralized applications (dApps).
+Smart contracts are self-executing agreements with the terms directly written into code, enabling complex transactions and processes to occur automatically when certain conditions are met.
+This functionality has made Ethereum the foundation for various use cases, including decentralized finance (DeFi), non-fungible tokens (NFTs), and supply chain management.

+In terms of functionality,  Bitcoin operates on a simpler scripting language tailored to handle transactions, making it highly secure but limited in programmability.
+In contrast, Ethereum’s Turing-complete programming language, Solidity, allows developers to create a wide range of applications and protocols.
+Ethereum also differs in its approach to blockchain upgrades and scalability.
+It has undergone significant changes, such as the shift to Ethereum 2.0, which introduced a Proof of Stake (PoS) consensus mechanism to improve energy efficiency and transaction throughput.
+Bitcoin, however, remains committed to its original Proof of Work (PoW) model, prioritizing security and decentralization over scalability.

+### Layer 2 Solutions and how they improve blockchain scalability